 ANU School of Art and Design Emerging Artist Support Scheme (EASS)

-CAPO has supported EASS for several years, on each occasion providing an Acquisitive Award for an artwork that is subsequently entered into CAPO’s own Auction.
+CAPO has supported EASS for a number of years, on each occasion providing an Acquisitive Award for an artwork that is subsequently entered into CAPO’s own Auction.
 In 2013, CAPO gave an award to Rebecca Hinwood, and her work subsequently sold in the CAPO Auction that year.
 In 2014, CAPO’s EASS award went to Lara Nott.
-In subsequent years we have presented the CAPO EASS Award to Zoe Brand (2015) and Shanti Shea An (2016) and Ada Hui Zhang (2017).
+In subsequent years we have presented the CAPO EASS Award to Zoe Brand (2015), Shanti Shea An (2016) and Ada Hui Zhang (2017).

 The Curatorial Internship Awards given to date are:

 2014 – Ella Morrison and Hannah Webb